KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 - The Crucifixion
 - The Apocalypse

-May be read not as literal history,
+may be read not as literal history,
 but as veiled representations of:
 - **Soul transformation**
 - **Cosmic motion**